 Epidemiology students are welcome to use the library (Kresge, Room 908) for group meetings or study sessions.
 The library must be reserved in advance by calling 617/432-1050.
-A smaller conference room in the EPI Department (Kresge, Room 915) can be utilized by students any time there is not a meeting scheduled in the room.

 Epidemiology doctoral and master's students here for two years are allocated mailboxes in the department, 9th floor in Kresge, in addition to the mailboxes allocated by HSPH.
 Master's students here for one year are allocated mailboxes by HSPH only, due to their limited time in the program.
 Students are responsible for checking all allocated mailboxes for information.